csound-flossmanual/csound-floss/book/02-c-configuring-midi.md

 02 C. CONFIGURING MIDI
 ======================

+This is a brief description of Csound's MIDI configuration.
+More details can be found in section 7.

 Csound can receive MIDI events (like MIDI notes and MIDI control changes) from an external MIDI interface or from another program via a virtual MIDI cable.
 This information can be used to control any aspect